What is RDP and How to use it?

 What are the benefits of RDP?

-• Since the data is fully encrypted, data can be easily stored without any risk of breaching and theft.
+• Since the data fully encrypted, data can easily stored without any risk of breaching and theft.

 • No need for a Virtual private network.